rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 One of the primary goals of the Rust project is to enable safe systems programming.
-Systems programming usually implies imperative programming, which in turns often implies side-effects, reasoning about shared, aliasable state, et cetera.
+Systems programming usually implies imperative programming, which in turns often implies side-effects, reasoning about shared state, et cetera.

 At the same time, to provide *safety*, Rust programs and data types must be structured in a way that allows static checking to ensure